Jim Edmonds: Personal life

 Edmonds has two daughters from his first marriage, to Lee Ann Horton, who died of cancer in 2015.

-He has a son and a daughter from his second marriage, to Allison Jayne Raski, which lasted from 2008 to 2014.
+He has a son and a daughter from his second marriage, which lasted from 2008 to 2014.

 Edmonds married Meghan O'Toole King on October 24, 2014.
 She joined the cast of The Real Housewives of Orange County in 2015; Edmonds appeared on the show.
 They welcomed a daughter on Thanksgiving Day 2016 and twin boys on June 5, 2018.
 On October 25, 2019, the day after their fifth wedding anniversary, Edmonds filed for divorce.

-Edmonds married Kortnie O'Connor in 2022.

-Edmonds and his family live in Frontenac, Missouri, a suburb of St. Louis.
+Edmonds married again in 2022.
+He and his family live in Frontenac, Missouri, a suburb of St. Louis.

 Business ventures

 Edmonds opened several restaurants with business partner Mark Winfield.
-The pair opened their first restaurant in 2007, while Edmonds was still playing for the Cardinals.
-Called Jim Edmonds 15 Steakhouse, it closed in September 2013.
+The pair opened their first restaurant in 2007, while Edmonds was still playing for the Cardinals, called Jim Edmonds 15 Steakhouse.
+It closed in September 2013.
 Within a few months, they opened a new restaurant in the space called The Precinct; it would close in May 2015.
 In 2015, they opened a BBQ-style restaurant called Winfield's Gathering Place in Kirkwood, Missouri; it closed on July 2, 2016.